valtterivalo/ls-tier-list/specification_file.md

    - Dark mode design with customizable color scheme (CSS variables).
    - Each tier list displays champion portraits (fetched from Riot API) with up/down arrows for voting.
    - Current tier standings are visible to users before voting.
-   - Vote counts are hidden from users to prevent bias.
+   - Total votes per champion are displayed, but individual up/down counts are hidden to prevent bias.
    - User's previous votes are visually indicated and persist between sessions.

 5. **Admin Panel** ✅